tung/tung.github.io/content/posts/learning-zigs-build-system-using-raylib.md

 2. Pull in the raylib dependency, made available thanks to our `build.zig.zon`.
 3. Translate the C code in `src/c.h` into Zig bindings.
 4. Create a Zig module from the translated `src/c.h` that links to raylib when imported.
-5. Build `src/main.zig` that imports the C-to-Zig module into an executable.
+5. Make an executable from a module with `src/main.zig` that itself imports the C-to-Zig module.
 6. Install the executable as part of the default `install` top-level step.
 7. Create a step to run the executable, and a custom `run` top-level step to trigger it.

-Create a `build.zig` with the following contents:
+Put the following into the empty `build.zig` we created earlier:

 ```zig
 const std = @import("std");